phi-nomenal/phi-nomenal/Readme.md

 ##### _Q: Why can't what you describe be done with current systems / technology?_

 A: Supply chain does have a lot of similarities with blockchain.
 In case of overall inventory reduction this is achieved by the fact that risk (safety stocks) now can also be distributed amongst the partners in the supply chain.
-On top of which, as stated above, the fact that (public) blockchain does not require companies to underatke big effort in setting up connections takes away a steep hurdle from the get go.
+On top of which, as stated above, the fact that (public) blockchain does not require companies to undertake big effort in setting up connections takes away a steep hurdle from the get go.

 ##### _Q: When will blockchain as per above be a reality?_